 But what happens when the clock is yellow, JJ gets to wake up and, uh, and it was actually very cute when we introduced this to am Mona.
 It took her a couple days to get used to it, but then very quickly she adapted.
 And so it meant that we, we had the clock set to, I think, seven o’clock in the morning.
 Um, and so when the clock turned yellow, what was likely happening is that she was up a few minutes beforehand and would just sit there and wait and watch the clock to turn yellow.
 Um, she would literally just start screaming, mommy, daddy, the clock is yellow.
 It’s time to wake up and you know, we’re in the next room.
 Like, uh, alright,

 Now, if you have kids that respond really well to a reward system, like my Amun did, then you might wanna up the ante by including some type of rewards chart, a sticker chart of some kind, um, depending on your child’s personality and you know, what incentivizes them.
 So Amona was incentivized just by getting a sticker.
-And so she knew that if she stayed in her bed quietly, until the clock turned yellow, she would get a sticker first thing in the morning.
+And so she knew that if she listened to the clock and would stay in her bed quietly, until the clock turned yellow, she would get a sticker first thing in the morning.
 And I recommend giving your kid that reward as immediately as possible, um, shortly after waking up for the day so that they can make that connection.
 And, you know, the, the imediacy of giving that, uh, reward is really, really huge to continue to enforce, um, and, and, and reward the behaviors that we wanna be rewarding.
 So every single morning we would get a Mona up, take her out of her bed, take her into the kitchen, and she would immediately get to take a sticker and put the sticker on the piece of paper

 And that was enough for her.
 For some kids, you might need something a little bit more elaborate.
 Maybe you wanna go a little bit more out with your sticker chart, go to doll, Ramma get some Bristol board, you know, get your kid involved with decorating that sticker chart so that they feel a sense of involvement with this new system that we’re creating.
 Now, here is a very big caveat when it comes to the grow clock or any other toddler clock for that matter.
 Because a lot of you might say to me, Eva, I tried the grow clock and it did not work.
 And then of course, smart Ali Eva would be like, what do you mean it didn’t work?
 Did it not go off?
 When it was supposed to go off?
 Did the button not do what it was supposed to do?
 Again, this is just me being annoying, but I know exactly, you know, what, what this person would mean.